ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-19-angularjs-typescript-best-practices.md

 }
 {% endhighlight %}

-## Magic strings are bad
+### 5. Magic strings are bad

 Don't use magic strings for controller, service or directive names or any where for that matter.
 Its a bad practice that will always waste your time.
-Always keep the name of the service or controller within the class as a static property and refrence it when you define it in angular.
+Always keep the name of the service or controller within the class as a static property and reference it when you define it in angular.
 Here is an example service.

-{% highlight js %}
+{% highlight js linenos %}
 module App {
    export class userService {